ls-rcr/rules/english.md

                1. Law enforcement - when chasing a wanted player
                2. Hitmen - when chasing a player with a hit
                3. Pagati - in the course of proper Pagati roleplay or when chasing a player with a hit
+         3. Intentionally carrying out acts of suicide to trigger anti-DM measures on others.
+This includes, but is not limited to, deliberately jumping on heli-blades with intent to quiz and/or jail the pilot.
       3. **Abuse commands**.
 Command abusing includes:
          1. Using /rp without a valid reason.
 Valid reasons include, but are not limited to:
             1. Holding a weapon in public